It’s been a long time coming, I know.

 These are the Mantels I built and installed for a wonderful client, the Stavoe Family, Memorial Day 2012.
 All built from solid walnut with pine seconds, sprayed with Shellac and General Finishes Enduro-Var.

 Classic Dining Room Mantel

 You’ll notice that the fireplace is not centered on this peninsula wall.
 So the family and I worked together to design a mantel that went straight to the wall in the corner.
-This design is more classic and formal.
+This design is more classic and formal, inspired by designs of the real estate on Hilton Head Island.
 It’s a very thick top and is screwed upon a French cleat.

 Craftsman Sitting Room Mantel